-- · keep adequate proper accounting records which are up to date; and - take reasonable steps to ensure the propriety and regularity of the finances of the IJB.
+- keep adequate proper accounting records which are up to date; and - take reasonable steps to ensure the propriety and regularity of the finances of the IJB.

-I certify that the financial statements give a true and fair view of the financial position of Scottish BordersHealth and Social Care Partnership Integration Joint Board as at 31 March 2021 and the transactions of the Joint Board for the year then ended.
+I certify that the financial statements give a true and fair view of the financial position of Scottish Borders Health and Social Care Partnership Integration Joint Board as at 31 March 2021 and the transactions of the Joint Board for the year then ended.

-Mr David Robertson CPFA Acting Chief Financial Officer (s.95) IJB <Date>
+Mr David Robertson CPFA Acting Chief Financial Officer (Section 95)